 After college I moved to California to try my hand in films and ended up getting a master’s degree in Philosophy and Religion, and ‘coming out’ as a witch, (no one was surprised) go figure.

-In 1995 I founded an alternative performance company called Magical Acts Ritual Theater.
-I served as the company’s Artistic Director for eight years, until sanity got the better of me and I choose to take a sabbatical to catch up on my writing and sleep.
-I got a bit of both, wrote a screenplay called “Persephone Rising” which has made it to the semi finals in one screenplay competition, started a third draft of a book about how I do ritual theater, and then I got really sick.
+In 1995 I co-founded an alternative performance company called Magical Acts Ritual Theater.
+I served as the company’s Artistic Director for eight years, until sanity got the better of me and I choose to take a sabbatical to catch up on sleep.
+I ended up writing a screenplay called “Persephone Rising” which made it to the semi finals of a screenplay competition, started work on a book about how I do ritual theater, and then I got really sick.

 In February of 2007, after having the flue for about two and a half years, I was finally diagnosed with Multiple Chemical Sensitive which means I am allergic and reactive to about half the planet.
 In the spring of 2011, just as I was getting used to life with MCS, I ended up in the hospital with an extremely bad case of pneumonia.
 A few months later I began having odd pain issues.
 Two years later I was finally diagnosed with Central Pain Syndrome, which is pretty much what it sounds like: full body, chronic pain.